 - Apply the 12 credits towards a Bachelor's or Master's degree program at John Jay College (click here to learn more about the applicability of courses to degree program)

 - Receive personal and career development counseling

-- Access to a full service educational environment and campus facilities (i.e. fitness center, Lloyd Sealy Library, state-of-the-art compute labs, writing lab, tutoring, swimming pool, etc.
+- Access to a full service educational environment and campus facilities (i.e. fitness center, Lloyd Sealy Library, state-of-the-art computer labs, writing lab, tutoring, swimming pool, etc.).

-All active NYPD UMOS are eligible for the NYPD Leadership Program.
+All active NYPD UMOS police officers and supervisors are eligible for the NYPD Leadership Program.